Codecenter/courses-systems-integration-java/jax-ws-demo-war/README.md

 ------------------

 The project is packaged as a WAR.
-You can start the web application directly using Maven with the command `mvn tomcat7:run`.
+You can start the web application directly using Maven with the command `mvn tomcat:run`.
 It will launch Tomcat directly on the project.

 After Tomcat has started you can access the web service at: